 Where is the data stored?
 Minut uses Amazon Web Services, primarily in the EU-region, to store the sensor data that you can see in the app.
 We also use some third-party tools, such as Google Analytics and Firebase to analyse app usage and send push notifications to your mobile phone.

-We launched the Minut Plus plan based on our desire to sustainably fund development and maintenance without resorting to selling ad space within the app, increasing the cost of the device or selling your data to the highest bidder.
+We launched the Minut subscription plan based on our desire to sustainably fund development and maintenance without resorting to selling ad space within the app, increasing the cost of the device or selling your data to the highest bidder.